greenthings/Bullseye/README.md

 Tip) 15th Oct

-I used html tag to reduce the size of the image.
+I used html tag to reduce the size of the image in READ.md.
 Existing methods such as {:width="100" height="100"} are no longer supported.